pkitslaar/PyChristmasTrees/happy2017.md

 It would take too much space in the code snippet to spell out all the characters.
 The above text already occupies 175 characters/bytes.

 First, we isolate each digit and handle this.
-Let`s look at the `2`.
+Let's look at the `2`.
 Here we also number the columns and rows in the grid.

 ```